Quantumics-AI/quantumics-opensource/README.md

 # quantumics-opensource
-This is Quantumics.AI's pubplic repository to invite people from arround the world
+This is Quantumics.AI's public repository to invite people from arround the world